LEAGUE CHAMPIONSHIP (since 1970)

 The trio won it for three years before once Colne again picked up the baton.
 The first of three more titles in 1997 was something of an old-fashioned Colne effort, fielding a total of ten players during the season with only Steve Kerns and Paul Davison, junior boys’ singles winner from 1991 to 1994, playing more than half the matches.

 Graham Farmer was a more regular member of the squad the following season when they also called on former Clacton champion Dave Birkett and Cambridge’s Kevin Gray.
-Kerns, Birkett and Farmer were the basic trio in 1999 when they were also assisted by Bury St Edmunds’ Paul Cicchelli, a player knocking on the England top 100.
+Kerns, Birkett and Farmer were the basic trio in 1999 when they were also assisted by Bury St Edmunds’ Paul Cicchelli, a player knocking on the door of the England top 100.

 The league then entered a period of flux as the title changed hands for four successive years.
-Or at least, the name on the trophy changed, but the BNCA team that won the title in 2000 had not only moved en bloc from Colne but had kept all their peripheral players and added others.
+Or at least, the name on the trophy changed, but the Black Notley team that won the title in 2000 had not only moved en bloc from Colne but had kept all their peripheral players and added others.
 Kerns, Farmer, Birkett, Steve Elmes and Simon Woods were the mainstays (11, 9,8,7,6 matches respectively) with additional appearances from Cicchelli and Chris Jacob plus reserves Matthew Staines, Lucy Wang and Mark Palmer.